sivaneshwararaj/stockfrontend/README.md

 - [Tailwindcss](https://tailwindcss.com/): Styling
 - [DaisyUI](https://daisyui.com/): Styling

-# Getting started

-Coming soon to run stocknear locally on your machine.

 # Contributing

-Stocknear is open-source software and you're welcome to contribute to its development.
+Stocknear is an open-source project, proudly maintained by Muslem Rahimi.

+We are not accepting pull requests.
+However, you are more than welcome to fork the project and customize it to suit your needs.

-The core idea of stocknear shall always be: **_Fast_** & **_Simple_**.
+The core idea of stocknear shall always be: **_Fast_**, **_Simple_** & **_Efficient_**.

-If want to contribute to the codebase please follow these guidelines:

-- Refactoring slow code into fast code is a huge plus!
-- Reducing complexity and increasing simplicity/readability is a huge plus!
-- If your PR looks "complex", is a big diff, or adds lots of lines, it won't be reviewed or merged.
-Consider breaking it up into smaller PRs that are individually clear wins.
-A common pattern I see is prerequisite refactors before adding new functionality.
-If you can (cleanly) refactor to the point that the feature is a 3 line change, this is great, and something easy for us to review.

 # Support ❤️

 If you love the idea of stocknear and want to support our mission you can help us in two ways:

 - Become a [Pro Member](https://stocknear.com/pricing) of stocknear to get unlimited feature access to enjoy the platform to the fullest.
-- You can donate money via [Ko-fi](https://ko-fi.com/stocknear) to help us pay the servers & data providers to keep everything running!
+- You can sponsor us via [Github](https://github.com/sponsors/stocknear) to help us pay the servers & data providers to keep everything running!